tnichols217/notes/CSDS 310 - Algorithms/1 - Sorting.md

 > [!def]
 > **Loop Invariant**
-> At the beginning of each iteration of
+> At the beginning of each iteration of the outer for loop, the subarray `A[1..i-1]` contains the elements originally in `A[1..i-1]` but in sorted order

 ```typescript
 insertion-sort(A, n):